 Depending on that, you would consider the following aspects:

-- how to ensure the right format of cover letter in an email body.
+- how to ensure the right format of a cover letter in an email body.

 For sending a cover letter as an attachment, use the PDF format.
 Though Microsoft Word seems to be the most popular application globally and present on most computers, there might be issues with the cover letter layout displaying.
 The Word versions and their local settings can overlap the original formatting of the cover letter.